lucyoswald/SEI-2-React-Weather-App/README.md

 * They could then have a list of favourite places saved to their profile which they could flick through to see the weather for each one.
 * Making my ocean warming & climate change pages more interactive.
 * Ocean Warming: not just having a list of data but maybe drop downs for each box with facts about that time of year.
-* Climate Change: maybe also more data about what people can do on their part to help negate the impact of climate change - i.e small life changes + petitions etc.
+* Climate Change: maybe also more data about what people can do on their part to help negate the impact of climate change - i.e small life changes and petitions etc.